Abhiek187/floor-printing-robot/README.md

 ### Requirements
 - Android Studio
-- A raspberry pi connected to the internet
+- A Raspberry Pi connected to the internet
 - ```google-services.json``` in the assets folder with the following properties:
   - **username**: the username of the pi (default pi)
   - **password**: the password of the pi (default raspberry)